Pre-Arrival Information

 For off-campus housing resources, including information about utilities, please see our Housing website.

-Please note that apartment scams are unfortunately very common in the United States.
+Please note that apartment scams are, unfortunately, very common in the United States.
 Please always make sure any apartment posting is legitimate before paying any fees or deposits!
-For more information, please see the USA.gov website on rental scams. - What to Bring
+For more information, please see the USA.gov website on rental scams.

 Clothing

-Houston weather is hot and humid in the summer and generally mild in the winter, though we do occasionally have freezing temperatures.
-The average winter day will be from 45° F to 65° F (7° C to 18° C).
-During August and September, the average high temperature will be 89-96° F (31-36° C) and very humid.
-Temperatures are above 90° F (32° C) for much of the summer, but buildings are usually air-conditioned and it can get quite cold indoors.
-Clothing needs range from light summer cottons to medium weight winter coats, jackets, and sweaters.
-Rain can be expected any time of the year.
+Houston weather is hot and humid in the summer and generally mild in the winter, though we occasionally have freezing temperatures.
+Temperatures are above 90° F (32° C) for much of the summer, but buildings are usually air-conditioned and can get quite cold indoors.
+Clothing needs range from light summer cotton to medium-weight winter coats, jackets, and sweaters.
+Rain can be expected at any time of the year.
 A light raincoat and umbrella are useful.
 An all-weather coat or jacket is ideal for the winter.

 Money

-We suggest you bring at least $2,500 in U.S. currency for convenience, because you will need money for initial expenses upon arrival – for hotels, apartment leasing, utility deposits, food, books and supplies, transportation, etc. Scholars paid by Rice may not receive their first paycheck until 2-4 weeks after starting work, due to payroll cycles.
+Make sure to bring sufficient funds in U.S. currency to cover large initial expenses, including for hotels, apartment leasing, utility deposits, food, books and supplies, transportation, etc. Scholars paid by Rice may not receive their first paycheck until 2-4 weeks after starting work, due to payroll cycles.

 Credit Card

-We recommend you apply for a credit card in your home country before coming to Houston.
-In the U.S., you may not get a credit card before you have established your credit history, and many internationals' credit card requests get turned down because of this.
-Also, many people use a credit card/debit card instead of cash.
+We recommend you apply for a credit card in your home country before coming to Houston, as it will allow you to charge for many initial expenses.
+In the U.S., you may not be able to get a credit card before you have established your credit history.
+Also, many people use credit or debit cards instead of cash.
 For information on opening a bank account in the U.S., please see the Banking website.

 Electric Outlet Converter

 The U.S. uses Types A and B electrical outlets.
-Make sure that you have converters/adapters for any electronic devices you bring and will need to use or charge immediately.
+Make sure that you have converters/adapters for any electronic devices you bring that will need to be used or charged immediately.
 For more information, please consult https://www.worldstandards.eu/electricity/plugs-and-sockets/.